-Moving house is one of the most stressful situations people can go through, so just imagine how hard it can be on your cat.
+Moving house is one of the most stressful situations people can go through, so just imagine how hard it can be for your cat.
 Territorial by nature, the cat marks her environment by rubbing her scent over objects in her home.
-This "scenting" lets other cats know that it is her territory and defines your cats boundaries.
+This "scenting" lets other cats know that it is her territory and defines your cat's boundaries.
 When a cat is taken from her known environment and deposited in a strange place, the experience can be quite terrifying for her, especially if the new home has cat scents from the previous owner.
 Be sure to thoroughly clean the room where your cat will be staying.
-It is up to you to make the transition to the new house as easy as possible on your cat.
+It is up to you to make the transition to the new house as easy as possible for your cat.

 At the old house:

 The first thing to remember is that cats can be upset by anything that is out of place in their environment.
 Packing boxes and moving furniture can confuse and frighten the cat.
 When packing, leave one room until last, for the cat to feel at home in.
 Make sure that removalists are aware she is locked in the room so they know not to open the door and accidentally let her out.
 To be extra sure, stick a note on the door.

 Better still, using a boarding cattery for a few days while you pack up and move to the new home can be a better option.
 This gives you the chance to move and then unpack in the new house.

 During transit, make sure your cat is safely locked in a cat carrier, and wrap a seat belt around the carrier.
 If your cat is an especially nervous traveller, it may be worth speaking to your vet prior to your move about the possibility of giving your cat a mild sedative.
 Alternatively, you could ask your vet about Rescue Remedy.